-Documentation of Prerequisite Completion prior to receipt of final, official transcript(s)

-I, , cert by that I have completed all required prerequisite courses listed

-below to begin Jewell's nursing progra y that I have completed all required prerequisite courses listed n on

-College Algebra/Calculus I/Co 1, 0,

-Statistics/Math for the Liberal , and the second

-Written Communication lab

-Intro to Psychology Intro to Microbiology with a lab

-Nutrition Human Anatomy with a lab

-Human Physiology with a lab

-have been received by William Jewell have been previously enrolled in must confirmation (theregistrar@william.je student file, this document is to confir above.
-Any transferred nursing course passed with a grade of B- or better.
-I understand that by signing this form, cutside institution's official transcripts are in the process of being sent College.
-I understand that all transcripts from any institution in which be sent to William Jewell College, Office of the Registrar for tell.edu).
-Until the transcripts arrive, are processed, and credited to my a that I have passed each required prerequisite course with at a "C" or such as Nutrition, Pathophysiology and Pharmacology, have been a meld to the standards of the Nursing Student Handbook and any esult in dismissal from the Department of Nursing at William Jewell I
+Documentation of Prerequisite Completion prior to receipt of final, official transcript(s) I, , certify that I have completed all required prerequisite courses listed below to begin Jewell's nursing program on .
+College Algebra/Calculus I/College Statistics/Math for the Liberal Arts Written Communication Intro to Psychology Nutrition Human Pathophysiology Fundamentals of Chemistry with a lab Intro to Microbiology with a lab.
+Human Anatomy with a lab Human Physiology with a lab As of , any other outside institution's official transcripts are in the process of being sent or have been received by William Jewell College.
+I understand that all transcripts from any institution in which I have been previously enrolled in must be sent to William Jewell College, Office of the Registrar for confirmation (theregistrar@william.jewell.edu).
+Until the transcripts arrive, are processed, and credited to my student file, this document is to confirm that I have passed each required prerequisite course with at a "C" or above.
+Any transferred nursing courses, such as Nutrition, Pathophysiology and Pharmacology, have been passed with a grade of B- or better.
+I understand that by signing this form, I am held to the standards of the Nursing Student Handbook and any misrepresentation or falsification will result in dismissal from the Department of Nursing at William Jewell College.
 Name: Date:

-Signature:

-Witnessed by: Date:

 Signature: